FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 outlined in {{RFC3748}}.

 Implementations MUST treat peers using a provisioning NAI as untrusted, and untrustworthy.
 Once a peer is authenticated, it MUST be placed into a limited network, such as a captive portal.
+The limited network MUST NOT permit general network access.
+Implementations should be aware of methods which bypass simple blocking, such as tunneling data over DNS.

+A secure provisioning network is one where only the expected traffic is allowed, and all other traffic is blocked.
+The alternative of blocking only selected "bad" traffic results in substantial security failures.
+As most provisioning methods permit unauthenticated devices to gain network access, these methods have a substantial potential for abuse by malicious actors.
+As a result, the limited network needs to be designed assuming that it will be abused by malicious actoes.

-Systems implementing this specification SHOULD give peers access which is limited in duration.
-The provisioning process should be fairly quick, and of the order of seconds to tens of seconds in duration.
+A limited network SHOULD also limit the duration of network access by devices being provisioned.
+The provisioning process should be fairly quick, and in the order of seconds to tens of seconds in duration.
-Provisioning times longer than that likely indicate an issue.
+Provisioning times longer than this likely indicate an issue, and it may be useful to block the problematic device from the network.

-Implementations SHOULD give peers access which is limited in scope.
-The provisioning process likely does not need to download large amounts of data, and likely does not need access to a large number of services.
-The provisioning networks SHOULD allow only traffic which is necessary for the operation of the named provisioning method.
+A limited network SHOULD also limit the amount of data being transferred by devices being provisioned, and SHOULD limit the network services which are available to those devices.
+The provisioning process generally does not need to download large amounts of data, and similarly does not need access to a large number of services.

+Servers SHOULD rate-limit provisioning attempts.
+A misbehaving peer can be blocked temporarily, or even permanently.
+Implementations SHOULD limit the total number of peers being provisioned at the same time.
+We note that there is no requirement to allow all peers to connect without limit.
+Instead, poeers are provisioned at the discretion of the network being accessed, which may permit or deny those devices based on reasons which are not explained to those devices.

 Implementations SHOULD use functionality such as the RADIUS Filter-Id attribute ({{?RFC2865, Section 5.11}}) to set packet filters for the